SoumadeepChoudhury/pytml/README.md

 - Have exclusive features of adding tags of html to generat ethe boiler plate template.

 # Installation
-- Run `pip install pytml`
+- Run `pip install pytwebl`
-- Check [HomePage](https://github.com/SoumadeepChoudhury/pytml) for more details.
+- Check [HomePage](https://github.com/SoumadeepChoudhury/pytwebl) for more details.
 # Usage
-- In command line, run `pytml` to start the engine.
+- In command line, run `pytwebl` to start the engine.
 - Follow the on-screen commands.

 # Additional Options